The microwave phase locking in Bloch transistor: Results and Discussion

-BT works at extreme cryogenic temperatures, $\sim15\,\text{mK}$, in an environment fully isolated from environmental electromagnetic (EM) noise.
-The BT is housed at the cold stage of the dilution refrigerator, and uses $dc$ and $rf$ circuitry, which are common for operation with the superconducting qubits, photon sources, on-chip resonators etc. The $dc$ lines used for the operation of the BT are isolated from the external EM noise by low-pass filters with a bandwidth of $1\,\text{GHz}$.
-The MW lines have attenuators of -60~dBm from the top to bottom of the refrigerator, which strongly suppress arbitrary high frequency noise.
+We carry out the experiments at extreme cryogenic temperatures $\sim15\, \text{mK}$.
+The BT is fully isolated from environmental electromagnetic (EM) noise.
+It is housed at the cold stage of the dilution refrigerator, and uses $dc$ and $rf$ circuitry, which are common for operation with the superconducting qubits, photon sources, resonators, etc. The $dc$ lines connecting to the equipment at room temperature pass through the low-pass filters with a bandwidth of $1\, \text{GHz}$.
+The MW lines have attenuators of -60~dBm from the top to the bottom of the refrigerator, which strongly suppress arbitrary high frequency noise.
 Further filtering of the EM noise is done on the BT chip as shown in \autoref{fig:figures/new-device} (a).
 More details of the BT chip are explained later and in Supplementary Note 1.
 For $dc$ measurement we use four-point methods with the symmetric differential amplifier.
 The measurement is a mixture of current and voltage bias schemes, where both voltage and current are probed independently of the bias $V_b$.
 The setup allows measuring $I-V$ curves with back-bending as in Fig.~\ref{fig:IVcurve}(a).
 The principle scheme of the amplifier is given in the Supplementary Note 2 \cite{Shaikh2024}.

-The BT features two aluminium JJs separated by a small island, the metal gate, the isolation/screening circuit and the MW feed line.
-The on-chip isolation circuit has normal metal 15\,nm-thick Pd resistors of $R$=~6.3~k$\Omega$ and highly inductive 5\,nm thick TiN meanders, $L_{1}+L_{2}\sim1\,\text{nH}$.
-This high-impedance circuit strongly suppresses EM noise in the JJ leads, which is a requirement of the CQPS operation \cite{Mooij06}.
-The high inductance of the TiN film ensures a small footprint of the inductive element that minimizes parasitic capacitance and optimizes the total size of the device to $<100\,\mu\text{m}^2$.
+The BT features two aluminium JJs separated by a small island, the isolation/screening circuit, and the combined MW feed line/gate electrode.
+The on-chip isolation circuit has normal metal 15\,nm-thick Pd resistors of $R$=~6.3~k$\Omega$ and highly inductive 5\,nm thick TiN meanders, $L_{1}+L_{2}\sim1.5~\mu$H. This high-impedance circuit strongly suppresses EM noise in the JJ leads, which is a requirement of CQPS operation \cite{Mooij06}.
+The high inductance of the TiN film ensures a small footprint of the inductive element that minimizes parasitic stray capacitance and optimizes the total size of the device to $<100\,\mu\text{m}^2$.
 A TiN/Al/Pd sandwich, marked as quasiparticle trap (QP) in the figure, relaxes the quasiparticles generated in the TiN meanders under MW radiation \cite{Shaikh2024}.

-The JJ of area $40\times 90~\text{nm}^{2}$ is a Superconductor-Insulator-Superconductor type with a normal resistance $R_n\sim1.7\,\text{k}\Omega$ (measured using co-fabricated JJ junctions).
-We use $R_n$ and estimate $E_J/h$ and $E_C/h$ to be 94~GHz and 54~GHz respectively.
-The combination of $E_J/h$ and $E_C/h$ gives us another important parameter of the BT - the phase slip energy $E_S$.
-This parameter reflects the energy associated with the tunnelling energy of a fluxon through the JJ: